-What if I now had two cars: my old one with no ABS and dodgy tyres and the much safer one that I drive today equipped with ABS, anti skid, air bags, and 5 star safety rating.
+What if I had two cars: an old one with no ABS and dodgy tyres and the much safer one that I drive today equipped with ABS, anti skid, air bags, and 5 star safety rating.
 If I got into that old car today I’d hang back more.
 That’s prudent.
-If I then got into my newer one I would probably resume following a bit closer.
+If I then got into my newer one I’d probably resume following a bit closer.
 That’s risk compensation.

 However “risk compensation” is a term that’s often used in a more generic sense, to describe situations where human behaviour thwarts the intentions of policy designers.
 We intend to make the system safer by introducing new safety controls, but people’s actions become more risky, restoring the level of risk.

 Other examples of risk compensation are New Zealand’s compulsory bicycle helmet laws, and the compulsory wearing, helmets on American grid-iron players.
 In both cases behavioural changes, perhaps related to feeling safer, restored the levels of head injuries to what they had previously been (Clarke CF, 2007, Mueller FO, 1998).

 It’s interesting to follow suggestions in some quarters about moving grid-iron to no helmets and rugby union style tackling, while rugby union also grapples with the effects of concussion on our players.
 In both cases the style of the game will change.
 Perhaps they have to.
 It seems that there are no easy answers.